 Meeting Attendance: General meetings and officer meetings are held the second Friday of each month beginning at 7:40AM.
 An "alternative meeting" is held that same day at 3:20PM.
 A maximum of 2 excused absences are permitted.
 Excuses should be directed to Mr. Head, Ms. Bates, or the NHS Secretary.
 Two unexcused absences will result in dismissal from the society.
 Two tardies equal one unexcused absence.
 Meetings are called to order at 7:40A.M, anything after 10 minutes will be considered an absence.

-Induction fees and Annual Dues: There is a $10 induction fee for all new members.
-Each year after the induction, members pay dues of $20, Seniors will pay an additional fee later in the school year if they wish to purchase an NHS stole for the graduation ceremony.
+Induction fees and Annual Dues: There is a $12 induction fee for all new members.
+Each year after the induction, members pay dues of $20, Seniors will pay an additional fee ($27) later in the school year to purchase a NHS stole for the graduation ceremony.

 If you have any questions, please call or email.